itfanr/ros2-wiki/Beta2-Overview.md

 Known issues:
 * We’re tracking issues in various repositories, but the main entry point is the [ros2/ros2 issue tracker](https://github.com/ros2/ros2/issues)
 * We’d like to highlight a [known issue](https://github.com/ros2/rmw_connext/issues/234) that we are looking into which doesn't allow two topics with the same base name but different namespaces to have a different type when using `rmw_connext_cpp`.
-* Services with long responses are not working with Fast-RTPS. the fix, while not being part of beta2, is available upstream so you can work around this issue by building from source using Fast-RTPS master branch.
+* Services with long responses are not working with Fast-RTPS.
+The fix, while not being part of beta2, is available upstream so you can work around this issue by building from source using Fast-RTPS master branch.